zapier/visual-builder/docs/_docs/actions.md

 Zapier strongly recommends against action steps that delete or remove data.
 To prevent data loss, action steps should only add or update data.
 If you are considering adding a delete action to your app, consider alternative actions for items such as deactivating, unsubscribing, or canceling, instead of deleting items completely.

-> **Note**: Actions are displayed in the order they are added to Zapier integrations, so be sure to add your app's most important actions first.
+> **Note**: Actions are initially displayed in the order they are added to Zapier integrations, so be sure to add your app's most important actions first.

 # How to Add a New Action to a Zapier Integration